jamietre/CsQuery/README.md

 ### Release Notes

-The latest release is 1.3.1.
-This fixes a few bugs in 1.3.0; see the change log for details.
+The latest release is 1.3.2.
+The latest releast includes enhancements to properly detect character set encoding; has improvements to handle deeply-nested HTML structures properly; and includes a number of bug fixes.
+See the [change log](https://github.com/jamietre/CsQuery/blob/master/source/README.md) for details.

-1.3.0 is a major new release incorporating a new HTML5-compliant parser.
+The last major release is 1.3.0.
+This release implements a new HTML5-compliant parser.

 * **[Release notes for 1.3](http://blog.outsharked.com/2012/10/csquery-13-released.html):** Read details on the new features and other changes.
 You can also see [all CsQuery release notes](http://blog.outsharked.com/search/label/csquery-release) at once.
 * **[Detailed change log](https://github.com/jamietre/CsQuery/blob/master/source/README.md#source-code):** see more more detail about specific changes, or notes on changes made to the source since the last release.